 Day 1: Historical Tokyo

-Morning: Explore the Imperial Palace
+Explore the Imperial Palace

-Explore the city’s historical center by heading to the Tokyo Imperial Palace.
+Explore the city’s historical centre by heading to the Tokyo Imperial Palace.
 Located on the former site of Edo Castle, originally built in 1457, the Imperial Palace is a beautiful garden and royal palace complex surrounded by old stone walls and a moat.
 It’s just a 10-minute walk from Tokyo Station, so it’s accessible by metro from most places in the city.

 The palace is the current home of the Imperial Family, so the inner grounds are closed to the public for most of the year.
 But it’s still worth visiting the parks and gardens, which are free to visit.